jgpws/jgd-cobalt-blue/README.md

 `yaourt -S jgd-cobaltblue`

-Once installed, you can use a theme switching application such as **LXAppearance** or **Gnome Tweak Tool** to change the theme to JGD-Black
+Once installed, you can use a theme switching application such as **LXAppearance** or **Gnome Tweak Tool** to change the theme to JGD-CobaltBlue
 ## How to install the Clearlooks theme engine
 JGD-CobaltBlue, like JGD-Black, requires the Clearlooks GTK2 theme engine.
 To install:
 ### Ubuntu and derivatives: